Distributional Regression with Tabular Foundation Models: Evaluating Probabilistic Predictions via Proper Scoring Rules: Scoring rules for Probabilistic Forecasting: The Choice Matters

+The obvious drawbacks of using a mean value prediction despite having access to a full predictive output distribution have already been highlighted in \Cref{fig:x-shape}.
+In particular, a ranking of distributional regression models based on mean values is therefore not a good choice since the mean functional does not capture the full predictive distribution and therefore ignores aleatoric uncertainty.
+Thus one should instead refer to scoring rules.
+However it is known that the particular choice of the scoring rules is not a trivial decision and may have measurable consequences for model performance and rankings \citep{merkle2013choosing,du2021beyond, waghmare2025proper}.
+Therefore, especially for small sample regimes, the choice of the scoring rule for evaluation should be aligned with the given decision-making context \citep{carvalho2016overview}.
+In asymmetric risk settings such as finance or weather forecasting, where over- and under-prediction carry unequal costs, this alignment can be realized through threshold- and quantile-weighted or otherwise asymmetric scoring rules \citep{gneiting2011comparing, iacopini2023proper}.

-\FloatBarrier For simplicity\footnote{While the following argument describes Dirac Delta Distribution-concentrated probabilistic forecasts, the argument about different favoured geometries remains untouched.} of the argument, we consider a probabilistic forecast of the following kind:
+\textbf{Example.} In order to show how the choice of scoring rule affects the performance ranking of probabilistic models, we consider a probabilistic forecast using highly concentrated predictive distributions of the following kind:

-where $i\in\{A,B,C,D,E\}$ indexes different forecasting models (e.g. from different checkpoints of a training) and $\delta()$ is the Dirac delta distribution (which collapses the probability distribution to a "pointy" probability density).
-In this toy model (again for simplicity of the argument) we impose the ground truth
+where $i\in\{A,B,C,D,E\}$ indexes different forecasting models (e.g. from different checkpoints of a training) and $\delta_z$ is the Dirac point measure at $z$.
+The different models $i$ are described in \Cref{tab:models_and_ranks}, see \Cref{fig:toy_models_decision} for a plot.
+Let us further impose the ground truth